 If you’ve survived cancer, you might be encouraged by Wearing a Mountain: The Healing Journey of a One-breasted Woman.

-If you’d like a Native American Christmas story for all ages, read the text (sorry, the book with the drawings by Quitze Rose Pilling is out of print) of The Fourth Wise One: Wichoni’s Journey.
-(Perhaps a few are left on Amazon)
+If you’d like a Native American Christmas story for all ages, read the text (sorry, the book with the drawings by Quitze Rose Pilling is out of print) of The Fourth Wise One: Wichoni’s Journey. (available in fall 2016)

-If you’re just curious, read them all and let me know what you think.
+If you’re just curious, read them all and let me know what you think: firstname.lastname@example.org..